ahnopologetic/vebatim/docs/prd.md

-# PRD: Verbatim
+# PRD: Vebatim

 ## 1. Introduction
 Data is the new oil that drives all industries.
 Everyone knows that data is important, but problem is that each one in the org speaks a different language.
-Verbatim is a platform that offers a suite of tools to help you speak the same language -- verbatim, acknowledge the diversity of needs and perspectives, and therefore make data-driven decisions.
-Verbatim revolutionizes the way you work with data.
+Vebatim is a platform that offers a suite of tools to help you speak the same language -- vebatim, acknowledge the diversity of needs and perspectives, and therefore make data-driven decisions.
+Vebatim revolutionizes the way you work with data.

 ## 2. Product Overview
-In user event definition process, Verbatim offers following features for different roles:
+In user event definition process, Vebatim offers following features for different roles:
 - Project Managers: Web app with design user event tracking data, event tracking status dashboard, and analytics
 - Designers: Figma widget to visually define where and when to track events, and discuss with stakeholders
 - Software Engineers: Data contract to define the data schema and validate the data